zons-zhaozhy/owl/README.md

 cp owl/.env_template owl/.env
 # Edit the .env file and fill in your API keys

-# Option 1: Using pre-built docker image
-docker run -it --rm --env-file owl/.env mugglejinx/owl

-# Option 2: Using docker-compose directly
+# Option 1: Using docker-compose directly
+# (By default it's using pre-built online image, you can also check the docker-compose.yml for building locally)
 cd .container

 docker-compose up -d